Made in the Shade Blinds and More®

 Is a Made in the Shade Blinds and More franchise worth the investment?

 The value of a Made in the Shade Blinds and More franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $78,000 to $107,700.
-Made in the Shade Blinds and More disclosed average gross sales of $624,352 in 2025.
+Made in the Shade Blinds and More disclosed average gross sales of $730,016 in 2026.
+The system reported 2 terminated units in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Made in the Shade Blinds and More franchise?